bviengineer/project-03/README.md

 # About Project
 ### Under the Hood
 The PHP Personal Learning Journal is constructed using HTML, CSS, PHP and MySQL.
-Base files were provided and included HTML, CSS and a database with sample about four sample entries.
+Base files were provided and included HTML, CSS and a database with about four sample entries.
 Two tables were added for use with this project.

 ### I'll Show You Around